saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 ### None

+p
+y
+p
 cine rather than a standard-dose vaccine with respect to sex, race, age, coexisting illnesses,